Šventoji, Lithuania: History

+Undersea cable

 On 17 November 2024, Arelion detected damage to its BCS East-West Interlink undersea cable with internet communications between Šventoji and Katthammarsvik at Gotland, Sweden, causing the internet capacity in Lithuania to be reduced by a fifth.
 According to Andrius Šemeškevičius who is the chief technology officer for Telia Lietuva, Telia has three undersea cables between Sweden and Lithuania which means that the internet bandwidth was reduced by one-third due to the incident: however, the connection was restored to users after bypassing the fault.
 He added that the damaged cable is quite old and there have been several faults related to it, but no cases of sabotage have been recorded so far.
 (Note: On 19 November 2024, the Helsinki based state controlled Finnish firm Cinia detected the C-Lion1 undersea cable which began operations in the spring of 2016 and carries internet communications between Finland at Hanko and Santahamina in Helsinki and Rostock, Germany, was severed between Gotland and Kaliningrad near the southern tip of Sweden's Oland Island.
 The C-Lion 1 is the only undersea cable that runs directly between Finland and Germany and central Europe.
 Later, Samuli Bergström, who is the communications chief at the Finnish National Cyber Security Centre (Kyberturvallisuuskeskus) under Traficom, verified the break.
 The Russian telecom operator Avelacom and the data centre operators TeliaSonera and Hetzner Online use the C-Lion 1 cable.
 According to the Finnish government cybersecurity expert Samuli Bergstrom, internet traffic was routed to other undersea cables which prevented any reduction in internet capacity between Finland and Germany.
 According to Andrius Šemeškevičius, who is the chief technology officer for Telia Lietuva, the C-Lion 1 undersea cable and the undersea cable between Gotland and Šventoji intersect in an area of only 10 square meters.
 The C-Lion 1 undersea cable follows a similar route about several hundred metres from the Russia-to-Germany Nord Stream 1 and Nord Stream 2 natural gas pipelines which were sabotaged on 26 September 2022.)
 (Note: Russia has a fleet of suspected intelligence vessels including the Yantar (Янтарь), which, as of 15 November 2024, had been north of Dublin in the Irish Sea travelling with both the Russian warship Admiral Golovko and the Russian tanker Vyazma, in Nordic waters which could target undersea cables.)
 Following the damage to undersea cables, Royal Danish Navy vessels detained the Yi Peng 3.